 Don't let all the details scare you away, these Oreo bunny cookies are quite easy to make.
 Make sure you have all the ingredients and tools set out before melting the chocolate.

 - Twist apart the Oreos and lay them cream side up on a parchment paper lined baking sheet.

 - Melt the white chocolate in a microwave bowl at 50% power.
 Stir until melted and creamy.

-- Dip the flattened end of the straw in the melted candy coating and place it on an Oreo cookie.
-Place the top cookie back on and let it set.
+- Flatten one end of a paper straw, dip it in melted chocolate, then place it on the filling side of a cookie.
+Place the top cookie back on it and let it set.
+Repeat with all cookies.

-- Cut out the ears.
-Place the flat marshmallow on a hard surface and press with the cookie cutter so only one ear is made at a time.
+- Cut out the bunny ears.
+Place the flat marshmallow on a hard surface and press with the cookie cutter, so only one ear is made at a time.
 Remove the cookie cutter and use scissors to trim the marshmallows.
-Cut a small part off the bottom at an angle, so it will attach to the Oreo better.
+You want to cut a small part off the bottom at an angle, so it will attach to the Oreo better.

 - Dip the Oreos one by one into the melted white chocolate.
 Make sure you have the candy eyes, pink sprinkle noses, and tweezers very close by.
 Use a spoon to cover the whole cookie in chocolate.

 - Tap the excess chocolate off very gently.
 Place the chocolate covered Oreo on a wax paper lined tray.

 - While the chocolate is still wet, press the candy eyes in place.
 Use the tweezers to drop the pink nose onto the chocolate.